DS8793B An Introduction to Spiritual Formation

 - Unit Code & NameDS8793B An Introduction to Spiritual Formation

-It invites students to reflect on their own personal history of formation and to experience selected classical spiritual practices as a way of engaging in both personal and vocational formation.
-It explores Biblical foundations for spiritual maturity, as well as aspects psychosocial and emotional health in Christian leaders.
+It invites students to reflect on their own personal history of formation and to experience selected classical spiritual disciplines as a way of engaging in both personal and vocational formation.

 - FieldD - Theology: Mission and Ministry